This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - ½ pound lean ground lamb

-- 1 shallot, minced
+- 1 shallot - minced

-- 1 teaspoon garlic, minced
+- 1 teaspoon garlic - minced

-- ½ teaspoon crushed red pepper, or to taste (see notes)
+- ½ teaspoon crushed red pepper - or to taste (see notes)

 - ½ teaspoon ground cinnamon

-- 2 tablespoons pesto, (see notes)
+- 2 tablespoons basil pesto - (see notes)

-- ½ cup slow roasted tomatoes, sliced (see notes)
+- ½ cup slow-roasted tomatoes - sliced (see notes)

-- ¼ cup kalamata olives, sliced
+- ¼ cup kalamata olives - sliced

-- ¼ cup feta, crumbled
+- ¼ cup feta - crumbled

 Garnish

-- 2 tablespoons parmesan, grated
+- 2 tablespoons parmesan - grated

 - zest of 1 lemon

-- Italian parsley, finely chopped
+- Italian parsley - finely chopped

 Instructions

 - In a saute pan over medium heat, break up the ground lamb.
-I find a potato masher makes this task easier.

 - When lamb begins to brown, add the shallot, garlic, crushed red pepper, and cinnamon.
 Continue cooking until lamb is completely cooked.